ericpitcock/epicenter-design-system/docs/components/EpBreadcrumbs.md

   import { useRoute } from 'vue-router'

   const props = defineProps({
+    /**
+     * An array of breadcrumb items with label, to, and optional customClass properties.
+     */
     items: {
       type: Array,
       default: () => []
     },
+    /**
+     * If true, automatically generates breadcrumbs from the current route.
+     */
     auto: {
       type: Boolean,
       default: false